Random Laplacian Features for Learning with Hyperbolic Space: Introduction

-Another usage of hyperbolic space in machine learning is the development of hyperbolic neural networks (HNN), first proposed by \citet{ganea2018hyperbolic}.
-An active line of research has developed various versions of hyperbolic networks, including HNN++ by \citet{shimizu2020hyperbolic}, hyperbolic variational auto-encoders (HVAE \cite{mathieu2019continuous}), hyperbolic attention networks (HATN \cite{gulcehre2018hyperbolic}), hyperbolic graph convolutional networks (HGCN \cite{chami2019hyperbolic}), hyperbolic graph neural networks (HGNN \cite{liu2019hyperbolic}), and hyperbolic graph attention networks (HGAT \cite{zhang2021hyperbolic}).
+Presently, most well-known and -established deep neural networks are built in Euclidean space.
+The standard approach is to pass the input to a Euclidean network and hope the model can learn the features and embeddings.
+But this flat-space approach can encode the wrong prior in tasks for which we know the underlying data has a different geometric structure, such as the hyperbolic-space structure implicit in tree-like graphs.
+Motivated by this, there is an active line of research on developing ML models in hyperbolic space $\mathbb{H}_n$.
+Starting from hyperbolic neural networks (HNN) by \citet{ganea2018hyperbolic}, a variety of hyperbolic networks were proposed for different applications, including HNN++ \citep{shimizu2020hyperbolic}, hyperbolic variational auto-encoders (HVAE, \cite{mathieu2019continuous}), hyperbolic attention networks (HATN, \cite{gulcehre2018hyperbolic}), hyperbolic graph convolutional networks (HGCN, \cite{chami2019hyperbolic}), hyperbolic graph neural networks (HGNN, \cite{liu2019hyperbolic}), and hyperbolic graph attention networks (HGAT \cite{zhang2021hyperbolic}).
 The strong empirical results of HGCN and HGNN in particular on node classification, link prediction, and molecular-and-chemical-property prediction show the power of hyperbolic geometry for graph learning.